Getting Started Edit

 receiverId Edit

-filter should be given an integer representing a User
+The receiverId filter should be given an integer representing a User id.

-It restricts the result set to only those Shipment
+It restricts the result set to only those Shipments that the specified

 user is the receiver of.